 Central Platte Valley

-The firm assisted Trillium Corp. for many years with its acquisition and sale of 50 acres of land between Union Station and the Platte River.
+The firm begins assisting Trillium Corp. for many years with its acquisition and sale of 50 acres of land between Union Station and the Platte River.

 Firm Name Change

-The firm’s name changed to Brownstein Hyatt Farber & Strickland.
-Tom Strickland was with the firm until 1998, when he was appointed U.S. Attorney by President Bill Clinton and the firm’s name returned to Brownstein Hyatt & Farber.
+The firm’s name changes to Brownstein Hyatt Farber & Strickland.
+In 1998, Tom Strickland is appointed U.S. Attorney by President Bill Clinton and the firm’s name returns to Brownstein Hyatt & Farber.

 DIA and United Airlines